csdexter/ctx1300ae/README.md

 By exception from the **NC** clause of said licence, commercial use (as defined therein) is **permitted** if such use is limited to assisting with servicing any Honda CTX1300 series motorcycle.
-This exception is an integral part of the licence and therefore falls under the effect of the Share-Alike clause as well.
+This exception is an integral part of the licence and therefore falls under the effect of the **SA** clause as well.

 This repository contains [EDA](http://en.wikipedia.org/wiki/Electronic_design_automation) source files describing, in part or whole, various electrical accessories or